 To get started with webinars or online workshops, first decide on your topic and format.
 What specific problem or challenge will you address?
 What key takeaways or transformation will you provide?

 Then choose a platform or tool to host your event, such as Zoom, WebinarJam, or GoToWebinar (I like Zoom best).
+AI tools like Fathom are helpful for easily capturing notes from your online events.

 Create a landing page or registration form to capture attendee information, and start promoting your event through your email list, social media channels, and other relevant communities.